Fly Fishing Film Tour

 View Event →

-Open Auditions, Tuesday, August 22nd AT 5:30 fill out paperwork; 6:00 auditions begin at Rocky Mountain School of the Arts and Dance Theatre; 2613 Sheridan Ave.
+Open Auditions, Friday, September 6 AT 6:30 at Rocky Mountain School of the Arts and Dance Theatre; 2613 Sheridan Ave.

 Actors ages 18+, Male & Female